christran85-cyber/enterprise-security-operations-lab/docs/phase-13-email-automation.md

 *.secret
 ```

-The portfolio should demonstrate the integration without exposing authentication credentials.
+The portfolio can demonstrate the integration architecture without exposing authentication material.

 ---

 ## Dedicated Python Environment

-A dedicated Python environment reduced dependency conflicts and separated the automation dependencies from the system Python environment.
+A dedicated Python environment helped isolate dependencies required by the email automation.

+This reduced dependency conflicts with system Python packages.

+---

+## Integration Permissions

+Only the permissions necessary for Wazuh to execute the integration should be granted.

+Overly broad permissions should be avoided.

 ---